sumedhasingla/qt-easy-build/README.md

 * `buildType` can be set to either 'Release' or 'Debug'
 * `bits` can be set to either '32' or '64'
+* Make sure you use the correct version (x64 or x86) Visual Studio command prompt
 * The script will install [jom](http://qt-project.org/wiki/jom) and [StrawberryPerl](http://strawberryperl.com/) using `cinst jom` and `cinst StrawberryPerl`.